KehindeObanla/5443-Spatial-Data-Structures/Assignments/A02/README.md

 ## Organizing Your Repo

-- Create an `Assignments` folder inside your github repository
+- Create an `Assignments` folder inside your Github repository
 - In the `Assignments` folder, create a `README.md` file that has the following in it:

 ```md